solarsnake/coveralls-demo-ruby/README.md

 ## 2. Run tests for the first time

 <details>
-  <summary>Let's run the test suite for the first time and see what the results are.</summary>
+  <summary>Do it:</summary>

 ---

+Let's run the test suite for the first time and see what the results are.

 If you haven't already, go ahead and clone the project down to your local machine: